Understanding Recipes¶

 - Recipe executes until it hits a stage with

-approval_required: true - Execution pauses and the approval message is displayed
+approval: required: true - Execution pauses and the approval prompt is displayed

 - Human reviews the state and either approves or denies